-Note: If the customer assigns a value that you think is too high, there are two alternatives you may want to consider:
+NOTE: If the customer assigns a value that you think is too high, there are two alternatives you may want to consider:

-- 1. Tell the customer what you think the item is worth and ask the customer to assign that value to the item. - 2.
-You may decide to decline the job if the customer insists on overvaluing the item.
-Overvaluing can be an indication that you are being set up for a loss or complaint.
+- Tell the customer what you think the item is worth and ask the customer to assign that value to the item. - 2 Decline the job if the customer insists on overvaluing the item.
+Overvaluing can be an indication you are being set up for a loss or complaint.

-Merchandise that is not invoiced at the time of receipt
+Merchandise that is not invoiced at time of receipt